 App developers create software applications for mobile devices and the web.
 These apps help people engage with organizations and technology in new ways.
-Here, we examine this field in more detail and show you how to learn app development.
+Here, we examine this field in more detail and show you how to learn to develop apps.

 Why Should I Learn App Development?